Monte Carlo Renormalization Group for Systems with Quenched Disorder

-Recently, we introduced a scheme called variational Monte Carlo renormalization group (VMCRG) \cite{vmcrg} that facilitates the calculation of the renormalized coupling constants and critical exponents by substantially mitigating the effects of critical slowing down.
-Here we show that this approach is particularly useful when dealing with quench-disordered models.
-In these systems, VMCRG makes possible computing the evolution of the coupling distribution under scale transformations, while sampling difficulties due to disorder are greatly alleviated.
-By parametrizing the evolving distribution in terms of local correlations between the renormalized couplings, one recovers the scaling law for the singular part of the free energy and the approach leads to a viable scheme for computing the critical exponents.
-We illustrate the formalism with applications to three disordered systems on a 2D regular lattice: a dilute Ising model, an Ising model in random field, and a spin glass model with short-range interactions.
+Recently, we introduced a scheme called Variational Monte Carlo Renormalization Group (VMCRG) \cite{vmcrg} that facilitates the calculation of the renormalized coupling constants and critical exponents by mitigating the effects of critical slowing down.
+Here we show that this approach makes possible to compute directly the evolution of the coupling distribution under scale transformations in classical quench disordered models, in addition to greatly alleviating sampling difficulties due to disorder.
+The method is particularly useful when dealing with finite disorder fixed-points whose critical distribution has a finite width that is difficult to estimate perturbatively.
+In these situations, VMCRG recovers the scaling law for the singular part of the free energy, and leads to a viable scheme for computing the critical exponents, when the evolving distribution can be parameterized in terms of local correlations between the renormalized couplings.
+The approach can also discern strong disorder fixed-points characterized by a diverging variance of the critical distribution, but in this case, it does not provide a way to compute the critical exponents.
+Strong disorder fixed points have often been associated to disordered quantum models that are amenable to exact solution with Strong Disorder Renormalization Group (SDRG) techniques \cite{fisher_prl, fisher_prb}.
+If the partition function of these systems has a sign-free path integral representation, the corresponding classical model can be studied numerically with VMCRG, which then provides an alternative way of assessing the strong disorder character of the critical distribution.